15 Best Things to Do in Jervis Bay

 Do a dolphin cruise

-A short holiday break in Jervis Bay is not complete without doing a cruise into the bay to see the dolphins, or so they say.
+No short holiday in Jervis Bay is complete without a cruise into the bay to spot dolphins, or so they say.

 Recommend tour: 1.5-hour Jervis Bay dolphin cruise.